TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 ### Changes

-* Fixed bug of discrepancies in position volumes that occurred when redistributing a position during hot deletion;
+* Fixed bug of discrepancies in position volumes that occurred when redistributing a position during hot deletion.
-* Fixed a bug that occurred when there was a discrepancy between the server time and the application time;
+* Fixed a bug that occurred when there was a discrepancy between the server time and the application time.
-* Information about config file added in GUI menu;
+* Information about config file added in GUI menu.
 * Added balance discrepancy highlighting of “master” and “slaves” accounts in web GUI.

 ## Version 5.61-5-65 (26 Aug, 2022)